 How much do I need?

-If the body is low in electrolytes the demineralised water will pass through the digestive system more quickly, causing people to urinate more frequently.
-As you drink more of the electrolyte charged water the water goes through more slowly because it can hydrate cells more efficiently.
-This means cells are better able to cleanse and detox, produce energy and to make new cells.
-There has to be a certain balance of electrolytes in the water.
-Depending on your lifestyle, you could need more or less than others.
+There has to be a certain balance of electrolytes in drinking water.
+Depending on your lifestyle, you could need more or less magnesium chloride compared to others.
 For instance, an athlete that is constantly sweating out electrolytes and pushing their body hard will need a higher level of electrolyte top up than the average person.
 But you get to know what is the right amount for your body with a bit of practice.
-Your body does give you the feedback.
+Your body gives you the feedback.